 Disclaimer: The views of this opinion piece is solely from the author and not necessarily the view of the company.

-A recent site visit to our client’s operations had our team exploring the perceptions and dynamics of company vs community, plus the role of CSR activities within stakeholder engagements.
-As I sat down to list the activities a company narrated, including building temples, a few randomly placed street lamps – I wondered if these activities had any impact or remotely enough?
-Shouldn’t the company want to spend money on better activities such as sanitation or education?
+A recent site visit to our client’s operations had our team exploring the perceptions and dynamics of company vs community.
+As I noted all the activities our client listed, including building temples, a few randomly placed street lamps – I wondered if these activities had any impact or remotely enough?
+Shouldn’t the company want to spend money on sanitation or education instead?
 I shared my concerns with a colleague.
-The hour and something discussion had a significant learning curve in my understanding of CSR activities as a stakeholder engagement tool.
+The hour and something discussion had a significant learning curve in my understanding of CSR activities and the potential to use it as a stakeholder engagement tool.
 The course of the discussion are shared below:

 What makes a CSR Activity impactful?

-Aan interesting role play soon ensued.
-When seated as representative of a ‘community’ affected by the presence of a company, the same list of activities were seen in different light.
-For instance, as a community, I may have asked for a street lamps, which I perceive to be an asset for my community and affected my daily chores, but if the company offers me a primary education school – would I value it more?
-I don’t think so, not necessarily.
-I think it would be seen as – asked me something, offered me another.
-So would I (read as a rep for community for this para), really value and use the primary school effectively?
+To dig a little deeper, we had role played what it would be like to view activities from a communities perspective vs companies.
+As a community, I may have asked for a street lamps, which I perceive to be an asset for my community as it affects daily chores, but if the company offers me a primary education school instead – would I (read as a community representative for this para) value it more?
+Perhaps not.
+It could be seen as – asked me something, offered me another.
+So would I, really value and use an arguably more impactful investment such as a primary school?
 Would I care if it doesn’t run? – Maybe not.
-I would certainly be happier with the street lamps and would consider notifying someone if the street lamps didn’t work.
+I would be more inclined to appreciate what was requested and received – and therefore would consider notifying someone if the street lamps didn’t work.
 This right here is why the effort carried out by a company, gets lost during implementation.
 For a programme to be effective or ‘impactful’, organisations are dependent on the villages to see value in it.
 Value is recognized when demand is met.
-Simply put: meet demand, gain value, see impact.
+So, it could be said that a business case for projects could influence the community’s understanding of the requirement, which would gain value and invariably see impact.